aniruddhabirajdar/TDD-Kata-ruby/ReadMe.md

    ```
 3. The test results will display in the terminal, showing which tests passed or failed.

+### Why We Used the Pipeline Pattern

+While working on this code, I noticed there are multiple stages like extract, split, validate, and sum.
+Each of these stages is independent and does its own job.
+The problem itself says to "work incrementally," so it made sense to handle each step one by one.
+To make it easy to add new stages in the future, I decided to use the Pipeline Pattern.
+This way, we can simply add or update stages without disturbing the rest of the code.

 ---

 # Problem Statement